Description

 Risk and Exploitability

 The EPSS score is not available and the vulnerability is not listed in CISA’s KEV catalog, suggesting that no widespread exploitation has been observed to date.
 Nevertheless, an attacker who can view traffic on Linux devices running the unpatched kernel, or who can execute packet‑capturing utilities locally, could exploit the flaw to read decrypted data.
 The lack of a listed KEV entry does not diminish the potential confidentiality impact, especially in environments handling sensitive payloads over network RPC.
-The CVSS rating is not supplied, but based on the description the risk level is medium to high for affected systems.
+The CVSS score is 5.5, indicating a medium impact for affected systems.

 Remediation